 Emphasize creative testing during this time to find ads that will drive the lowest CPC and highest CTR.
+Continually test and iterate on best-performing ad creative to find the winners ahead of Black Friday.
 If your creative is not captivating or thumb-stopping enough, you may have trouble getting new customers to your website.

 Focus purely on ROAS and cost per purchase (CPP).
 With the high cost of traffic, disregard CPC and CPM as much as possible.
 Skyrocketing conversion rates will offset the price.